balapriyac/30-Days-of-C/README.md

 # 👩🏽‍💻📋 30 Days of C
->A comprehensive path for revision of fundamentals
+>A comprehensive path for the revision of C fundamentals

 | Day # |  Topics Covered| Summary|
 |-------|---------------|-------|